-After the initial implementation and deployment of the ANYWHERE’s Operational Platform (A4DEMOS) in the six Pilot Sites in Europe to support decision-making during weather induced emergencies on a real environment, the training of the operational staff belonging to the involved Public Protection and Disaster Relief (PPDR) organisations was held during May.
+After the initial implementation and deployment of the ANYWHERE’s Operational Platform (A4EU) in six Pilot Sites in Europe to support decision-making during weather induced emergencies on a real environment, the training of the operational staff belonging to the involved Public Protection and Disaster Relief (PPDR) organisations was held during May.

 The aim of the training sessions was to test the functionalities and the local adaptation of the Platform in a controlled environment with well-known data and information regarding events of the recent past.
-Also, to make the operational staff competent in the use of the A4DEMOS local versions and to collect their feedback about usability and adequacy of the available functionalities and tools.
+Also, to make the operational staff competent in the use of the A4EU local versions and to collect their feedback about usability and adequacy of the available functionalities and tools.

-The selected pilot sites, including populated cities as well as rural areas, are Liguria (Italy), Catalonia (Spain), Bern Canton (Swiss Alps), South Savo (Finland), Rogaland (Norway) and Corsica (France).
+The selected Pilot Sites, including populated cities as well as rural areas, are Liguria (Italy), Catalonia (Spain), Bern Canton (Swiss Alps), South Savo (Finland), Rogaland (Norway) and Corsica (France).
 All of them represent different climatic regional scenarios in Europe and therefore distinct extreme weather induced hazards such as flash-floods, storm surges, landslides, forest fires, heatwaves, droughts, snow or wind storms.

-The A4DEMOS implementations adaped to local needs are so called A4Lig (Liguria Pilot Site), A4Cat (Catalonia Pilot Site), A4Finn (South Savo Pilot Site), A4Alps (Bern Canton Pilot Site) and A4EU (Rogaland and Corsica Pilot Sites).
+The A4EU implementations adaped to local needs are so called A4Lig (Liguria Pilot Site), A4Cat (Catalonia Pilot Site), A4Finn (South Savo Pilot Site), A4Alps (Bern Canton Pilot Site) and A4EU (Rogaland and Corsica Pilot Sites).

-The general structure of the training sessions was similar for the six pilot sites, based on table-top exercises involving all relevant actors in the emergency management and decision-support process.
+The general structure of the training sessions was similar for the six Pilot Sites, based on table-top exercises involving all relevant actors in the emergency management and decision-support process.